So, you notice that your CPU is being consumed by one main thing. This is the mds_stores and its pretty much the only thing that uses the CPU.

 What is mds_stores Mac?

-Mds_stores is one of the main features in the Apple spotlight.
+Mds_stores is one of the main features that makes up Apple Spotlight, the selection-based search system on your Macbook.

 The mds_stores are taking up most of the CPU because it has to index your hard drive.
 If you have a lot of files and documents that take up a lot of memory, it’s likely that the mds_stores is going to take up most of the CPU because it has to store a lot of the files.